WWF-Deutschland/plastic-navigator/_posts/layers/0100-01-01-surface-concentration.md

 * microplastics between 0.33 and 1 mm in size
 * microplastics between 1 and 4.75 mm in size
 * mesoplastics between 4.75 and 200 mm in size
-* macroplastics larger than 200 mm.
+* macroplastics larger than 200 mm

 **The study estimated a global total of 5.25 trillion floating plastic pieces which together weigh over 268,000 tonnes.**